 Creative Connections is a four-year project connecting young people with contemporary artists to create a series of new artworks inspired by the Gallery’s Collection.

-11 June - 27 September 2015
+11 June - 6 September 2016

 Room 41 and 41a

-Supported by the William Brake Charitable Trust
+Thomas J Price: Now You See Me is supported by the William Brake Charitable Trust